dfsnow/opentimes/site/content/about.md

 #### Are the travel times accurate?

 Kind of.
-They're accurate relative to the other times in this database (i.e. the are internally consistent), but may not align perfectly with real-world travel times.
+They're accurate relative to the other times in this database (i.e. they are internally consistent), but may not align perfectly with real-world travel times.
 Driving times tend to be especially optimistic (faster than the real world).
 My hope is to continually improve the accuracy of the times through successive versions.